TUM Seminar Kommunikation Architektur

 Work in progress.
 The seminar content will be published here step by step.

 This seminar is developed by Sandra Cabrales and carried out with the engagement of all participating students.
 Their perspectives, reflections and critical questions form the foundation of the collective learning process.
-The written and visual documentation, including the integration of the process outcomes of their peers, was prepared by four students of the seminar group.
+IIf not stated otherwise, the written and visual documentation, including the integration of the process outcomes of their peers, was prepared by four students of the seminar group.

 Students